Speaker Biographies and Sessions Information

 Workshop: The ZZZ Theory — is that a total snooze (no sleeping in class!) or a way to make your writing better?
-Learn how to use the three Zs in writing— put zip into your stories by writing what you feel.
-Check out how to zap your characters to life and find out how to zoom into the action of the story!
+Learn how to use the three Zs in writing— put zip into your story by writing what you feel, zap your characters to life and zoom into the action of the story!
 We’ll talk about getting ideas and how to create a story.

 Presenter: Shirlee Smith Matheson

 Workshop: Newspaper & Internet articles provide basic facts of mysterious stories.
 Air: The Haunted Flight Path.
 Land: Where's Johnny?
 Sea: Underwater Phantoms!
 We'll learn how to uncover exciting details by "interviewing" the people involved; discover startling facts behind basic stories; and write opening paragraphs for stories that are "amazing and true".

 Biography: True tales are related in Shirlee's nonfiction books - Amazing Flights & Flyers; & Lost!
 Unsolved Mysteries of Canadian Aviation.
 Young adult novels include Flying Ghosts; Fastback Beach; and Jailbird Kid.
 Shirlee regularly presents writing workshops, with upcoming tours scheduled in BC and Alberta for her new book, This Was Our Valley.

 Workshop: Do you love playing with words?
 Do you like to create vivid images for your readers?
 If so, this is the session for you!
 Join Paula and Sheryl for an interactive journey where you can learn amazing writing strategies that will wow your readers, teachers, family and friends!